berniewu2/Team10-PantryPals/doc/ADR/ADR_2_php&googie.md

-# Title: ADR 002: Adoption of PHP and GoogieHost for Backend Server
+# ADR 2: Adoption of PHP and GoogieHost for Backend Server

 **Created By:** Matthew